Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/06-redirection.md

 ls -l /usr/bin > ls-output.txt
 ```

-With the command above we created a long listing of the `/usr/bin` directory and sent the
-results to the file `ls-output.txt`.
-Let's set what happened if we wire an wrong directory:
+With the command above, we created a long listing of the `/usr/bin` directory and sent the results to the file `ls-output.txt`.
+Let's set what happens if we wire a wrong directory:

 ```BASH
 ls -l /bin/usr > ls-output.txt